navi25/Foggy/README.md

 # Window
-Window is safe android browser for legal dark web.
+Window is a safe android browser.
 The browser is based on Mozilla's Android Component